[ Printer Friendly Version ] [ Report Abuse ]

 I covered my eyes, only daring myself to open them when I heard the voice, still high like a child’s, not yet broken into adolescence, querulous in its tone of curiosity and command, refusing to admit the fear that shook in the corners of his throat.

-“What are you doing in my
+“What are you doing in my cabinet?”

-My hands fell away, and I saw him, still so young, black hair combed flat against his head, wide brown eyes refuting his tightly-clenched jaw.
+My hands fell away, and I saw him, still so young, dark hair combed flat against his head, wide brown eyes refuting his tightly-clenched jaw.
 The shape of the face was correct, though his cheeks would lose their baby-fleshiness in a few years.
 Not too many.
 He was already sprouting, his movements uncertain of his new-found height.

 But it was not the sight of him that struck me hardest.
 He was a sight to behold at this age, a sort of Puritanical precociousness ingrained into every line of his form from the too-large feet and hands to the twitching muscles of his face.
 He was unlike anyone I had ever known before, so many contradictions rolled into a single, extraordinary person.